rackerlabs/support-how-to/content/how-to/cloud-backup/create-a-maintenance-backup-plan-in-sql-server-2008-r2-using-the-wizard/index.md

 1. Select the databases that you want to back up (typically **All user databases**).

 2. Specify when you want the backups to expire.
-In the following example, 14 days is specified.
+The following example specifies 14 days.

     **Note**: This setting overwrites the oldest backup file for rotation.